riskframe/ai-rmm/framework/map-3.2.md

 3. Use the gathered data to refine risk assessment models and improve the organization's overall approach to AI risk management.

+### Map 3.2: Suggested Work Products

+* Risk Assessment Report - A comprehensive analysis detailing potential financial, reputational, legal, and societal costs associated with AI errors, including both monetary and non-monetary implications.
+* Cost Impact Analysis - Documentation evaluating the severity and likelihood of various costs stemming from AI errors, using risk assessment methodologies to prioritize mitigation efforts.
+* AI Risk Tolerance Policy - A document outlining the organization's established thresholds for acceptable AI risk levels, aligning with regulatory requirements, stakeholder expectations, and the nature of AI applications.
+* Mitigation Strategy Plan - A detailed plan outlining proactive strategies for mitigating identified risks, including error detection, prevention, and response mechanisms, tailored to the organization's risk tolerance and strategic objectives.
+* Error Tracking and Impact Ledger - A record of identified AI errors, their immediate and cascading effects, and the actual costs incurred, both monetary and non-monetary.
+* Risk Prioritization Matrix - A tool that aligns potential costs with the organization's risk tolerance levels, highlighting costs that exceed acceptable thresholds and require immediate mitigation.
+* Organizational Risk Profile - Documentation that maps potential AI-related costs to the organization's strategic objectives and values, aiding in resource allocation and prioritization.
+* Mitigation Action Log - A record assigning ownership and timelines for the implementation of specific mitigation strategies, ensuring accountability and timely action.
+* AI Risk Management Dashboard - A dynamic platform that aggregates data on AI errors, associated costs, and the status of mitigation efforts, providing real-time insights for decision-makers to refine risk management practices.